 If you can’t find bok choy, replace with Swiss chard, long stem broccoli, broccoli, Chinese leaves (Napa cabbage), green heart cabbage, or spring greens.
 This will be your main green so make sure you like it!

 This soup is simple but it’s really good.
-And if you happen to be on Weight Watchers, it’s only 2 Freestyle points per serving.
+And if you happen to be on WW, it’s only 2 Freestyle points per serving.

 How can I make my vegetable soup more flavorful?